 Fusarium Head Blight (FHB) causes extensive yield and quality losses.
 The deployment of high-yielding FHB resistant varieties is a critical for effective economic control.
 Breeding for FHB resistance is difficult due to low heritability and complex genetics.
+Breeding requires screening many lines to combine FHB resistance with the other traits required in an economically viable cultivar.
 Improving FHB resistance efficiently requires both phenotypic selection and molecular breeding.
-Our objective is to use traditional and molecular breeding technologies in a program that will insure a steady release of FHB resistant cultivars while building parents for future success.
+It is our objective to use traditional and molecular breeding technologies in a program that will insure a steady release of FHB resistant cultivars while building parents for future success.
 Our objectives are: